 Efficiency E(dp) is defined as the ratio in the readings of the PN analyser system to a reference Condensation Particle Counter (CPC)’s (d50% = 10 nm or lower, checked for linearity and calibrated with an electrometer) or an Electrometer’s number concentration measuring in parallel monodisperse aerosol of mobility diameter dp and normalised at the same temperature and pressure conditions.

-The efficiency requirements will need to be adapted, in order to make sure that the efficiency of the PN analysers remains consistent with the margin PN.
 The material should be thermally stable soot-like (e.g. spark discharged graphite or diffusion flame soot with thermal pre-treatment).
 If the efficiency curve is measured with a different aerosol (e.g. NaCl), the correlation to the soot-like curve must be provided as a chart, which compares the efficiencies obtained using both test aerosols.
 The differences in the counting efficiencies have to be taken into account by adjusting the measured efficiencies based on the provided chart to give soot-like aerosol efficiencies.
 The correction for multiply charged particles should be applied and documented but shall not exceed 10 %.
 These efficiencies refer to the PN analysers with the sampling line.
 The PN analyser can also be calibrated in parts (i.e. the pre-conditioning unit separately from the particle detector) as long as it is proven that PN analyser and the sampling line together fulfil the requirements of Table 3a.
 The measured signal from the detector shall be > 2 times the limit of detection (here defined as the zero level plus 3 standard deviations).

 6.3.
 Linearity requirements

 The PN analyser including the sampling line shall fulfil the linearity requirements of point 3.2 in Appendix 2 using monodisperse or polydisperse soot-like particles.
 The particle size (mobility diameter or count median diameter) should be larger than 45 nm.
 The reference instrument shall be an Electrometer or a Condensation Particle Counter (CPC) with d50 = 10 nm or lower, verified for linearity.
-Alternatively, a particle number system compliant with UNECE Regulation 83.
+Alternatively, a particle number system compliant with GTR 15.

 In addition the differences of the PN analyser from the reference instrument at all points checked (except the zero point) shall be within 15 % of their mean value.
 At least 5 points equally distributed (plus the zero) shall be checked.
 The maximum checked concentration shall be the maximum allowed concentration of the PN analyser.